Yaroslav-K-V/Number-Guessing-Game-on-Python/README.md

 Number guessing timer: Using the Python library, the time taken by the user to guess a number is calculated.

 Saving records: Using the OS and JSON libraries, the saving of player records is implemented.
 The text file is created at the first game.
 The display of these statistics is also implemented.

+Custom Level: Was added the avility to create a custom level for one-play(for future, the custom level will be save for re-plays).
+Custom level include the ability to change a amount of chances and high level for numbers.